What’s your biggest obstacle, where it comes to enroll buyers in your work?

 And so, I often hear people say “I don’t like selling.
 I’m just not good at it”.

 If by that you mean the notoriously unethical ‘ram it down their throats’ sales process, then good on you.
-Nobody should like that kind of selling.
+Nobody should like that kind of selling, or indeed practice it.

 But if you’re not like that, and you care about solving problems for your buyers…